 This event at Midland Park in Wellington's CBD was a pre- launch for Space Between and was an event to raise awareness of Fashion Revolution Day, commemorating the second anniversary of the Rana Plaza factory collapse in Bangladesh.

-MakeUse seeks to build a community of early adopters around new wave of garment/product design strategies which empower users to make, use, re-make and re-use.
+MakeUse sought to build a community of early adopters around new wave of garment/product design strategies which empower users to make, use, re-make and re-use.